Literals

 Q:

-It is however common to use hexadecimal in favour of decimal values.
-Thus the same color red in the subsequent HTML example's heading font is now being represented by (FF,0,0):
+In RGB it's common using hexadecimal in favour of decimal values.
+Thus the aforementioned color red in the subsequent HTML example's heading font may also be represented by (FF, 0, 0) or "#FF0000":

 <!DOCTYPE html>